Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 The consistency should be thick and pasty when stirred.

-But settle flat on the top when at rest.
+But settles flat on the top when at rest.
 Give the jar a wiggle to help it settle.

 Days Three through Seven: Discarding and Once a Day 50g Feeds

-Your gluten free sourdough starter should be having some bubbles by now and maybe even some yeasty, alcoholic, or sour smells.
-The good bacteria is fighting off the bad in this phase, and so there may be some "false starts" of good rise and then periods of it becoming less active.
-This is normal as the starter strengthens.
+By now, your gluten-free sourdough starter should be showing some bubbles and possibly emitting yeasty, alcoholic, or sour smells.
+During this phase, the good bacteria is working to outcompete the bad ones, so you may notice periods of good rise followed by slower activity.
+This is completely normal as the starter continues to strengthen.

-- In the mornings; discard the starter down to 50g.
-Add in 50g flour and 50g water, stir, scrape down the sides well, and cover loosely.
-We will up the amount to 100g in the following week, but for now 50g is best to cut down on waste.
-Note: Don't save the starter until it produces consistent pleasant aromas and bubbles (sometime around day 10-14.)
-For now, you will need to compost or trash the discard since it has too high of a concentration of bad bacteria to be safely ingested.
+- In the mornings, discard the starter down to 50g.
+Then, add 50g of flour and 50g of water, stir well, scrape down the sides, and cover loosely.
+We’ll increase the amount to 100g next week, but for now, 50g helps minimize waste.
+Note: Don’t save the discard until the starter has a consistent, pleasant aroma and bubbles (around day 10-14).
+For now, you should compost or discard it, as it likely contains too many bad bacteria to be safely consumed.

 - Set in a slightly warm place, not too close to the sink or any air vents.

-- If your starter still hasn't produced any bubbles by day 3, or if your house is hot or humid, I recommend sticking to twice a day feedings 12 hours apart.
+- If your starter hasn't produced bubbles by day 3, or if your house is hot or humid, I recommend feeding it twice a day, 12 hours apart.

 Days Eight through Fourteen: Increase to 100g Feeds

-Your gluten free sourdough starter should now be active and bubbly.
-If your starter has been producing consistent results with good rise, a lot of bubbles, and a pleasant smell, you can start using the discard in recipes.
-If your starter still only gets a few bubbles and not much rise, just keep up with consistent feedings.
-You can also add in one teaspoon of honey at each feed to try and get it happy.
-Switching to larger 100g feedings should also help to propel the starter's growth.
+Your gluten-free sourdough starter should now be active and bubbly.
+If it’s consistently rising well, producing plenty of bubbles, and has a pleasant smell, you can start using the discard in recipes.
+If the starter still only has a few bubbles and minimal rise, continue with consistent feedings.
+Adding a teaspoon of honey at each feed may help boost its activity.
+Switching to 100g feedings will also support the starter’s growth and help it become more vigorous.

-- In the mornings; discard the starter down to 100g.
-Add in 100g flour and 100g water.
-If using sorghum flour, you may only need about 80g since it absorbs water a little differently than brown rice.
-Stir, scrape down the sides really well, and cover loosely.
+- In the mornings, discard the starter down to 100g.
+Add 100g of flour and 100g of water.
+If using sorghum flour, you may only need about 80g, as it absorbs water differently than brown rice flour.
+Stir well, scrape down the sides, and cover loosely.

-- After week two, your gluten free sourdough starter should be active, bubbly, and smelling pleasant and yeasty.
-You can now maintain your starter at your desired amount of grams (I like 100g, but some prefer to maintain smaller starters such as 50g.)
-If baking often, I recommend keeping the starter at room temperature and feeding equal parts starter-to-flour-to-water twice a day.
-If not baking often, I recommend storing your starter in the refrigerator and discarding/feeding once a week.
-Before baking with the active starter, you will need to give it two big feeds, usually about 150g starter to 150g flour and 150g water.
+- After week two, your gluten-free sourdough starter should be active, bubbly, and have a pleasant, yeasty smell.
+At this point, you can maintain it at your preferred amount of grams (I like 100g, but some prefer keeping smaller starters, like 50g).
+If you're baking frequently, I recommend keeping your starter at room temperature and feeding it equal parts starter, flour, and water twice a day.
+If you're baking less often, store your starter in the refrigerator and feed/discard it once a week.
+Before baking with the active starter, make sure to give it two hearty feedings—typically around 150g starter, 150g flour, and 150g water.

-- If you're still having some troubles with your starter after week two, you can read through my post for troubleshooting tips and/or leave a comment with your questions.
+- If you're still encountering issues with your starter after week two, check out my troubleshooting tips or leave a comment with your questions.

 - Happy baking!